 FCM Launches Guide to Strong Economic Relations Between First Nations and Municipalities

 OTTAWA – Today the Federation of Canadian Municipalities (FCM) and Cando is launching a detailed guide to promote strong economic relations between municipalities and neighbouring First Nations communities.
-The “Stronger Together Toolkit” is a free, step-by-step resource for neighbouring Aboriginal and non-First Nation communities to develop lasting and productive relationships focused on joint economic development.
+The “Stronger Together Toolkit” is a free, step-by-step resource for neighbouring Indigenous and non-First Nation communities to develop lasting and productive relationships focused on joint economic development.

 “Muster your courage; take the leap of faith,” said Chief Twinn.
 “If we can pool our resources and our knowledge, we can come up with some unique solutions that we wouldn’t have on our own.
 That alone is well worth it.”